idiap/RawSpeechClassification/README.md

 ### Installing from PyPI

-If you want to install the last release of this package in your current environment (we recommend using Conda to manage virtual environments), you can run either of the following commands, depending on your desired framework:
+If you want to install the last release of this package in your current environment (we recommend using Conda to manage virtual environments, e.g. to have a specific version of Python), you can run either of the following commands, depending on your desired
+framework:

 ```bash
 pip install raw-speech-classification[torch]